ilyshoaib/portfolio/src/markdown-pages/info/about.md

 ## Shoaib Ahmad

-- 💡 Well-rounded software engineer with skills in several programming languages.
-Passionate about creating a variety of applications, looking at programming as a way to solve problems and new interesting challenges.
-Ready to take on new projects and collaborate on innovative solutions.
+- 💡 I am a passionate individual with a strong interest in hacking, artificial intelligence, and cybersecurity.
+With expertise in penetration testing and ethical hacking, I am dedicated to ensuring the security and integrity of digital systems in the cyber space.
+I am also a firm believer in the potential of blockchain technology and actively invest in it.
-- 👨‍🎓 Final-year CS Student at the Kielce University of Technology.
+- 👨‍🎓 Final-year CS Student at the Air University.
-- ⚡ Creating applications in JavaScript, TypeScript, C, C++, Python and lately experimenting with C# and .Net.
+- ⚡ Securing your online presence at OffensioX.